cube-drone/rt0/players-guide/src/player/skill_checks.md

 The chosen skills are the player's Chosen Skills.
 Any Skill Check that the player performs against a Chosen Skill becomes easier by one rank: an Impossible check becomes Hard, a Hard check becomes Medium, and so on.
-(See "[Skill Checks](#skill-checks)" for more information on this.)

-A player must Cross Out 1 skills. _Any_ check against a Crossed Out Skill becomes Impossible for the player.
+A player must Cross Out 1 skill. _Any_ check against a Crossed Out Skill becomes Impossible for the player.
 Cross Out a skill by drawing a line through it, then writing "Fail" next to it.

 * FINANCIAL AID - Empathy, Perception & Danger Sense (Fast / Lucky)